heimrichhannot/deployer-recipes/README.md

 // set('contao_manager_deploy', false);
 ```

-## Setup multiple hosts or environments
+## Setup of multiple hosts or environments

 You may set up multiple hosts or environments by using the `host()` function multiple times.
 If you do not specify **[selectors](https://deployer.org/docs/7.x/selector)** (like labels) when running your deployer commands, you will be asked to choose which hosts to run that command for.